How To Stop Blossom End Rot

 Instructions

-• Crush antacid tablets into a powder, and combine with milk and water in a large container.
+• In a large container that can hold at least one gallon of liquid, crush antacid tablets into a powder, and combine with milk and water.

 • Water your suffering plants daily with the solution to keep blossom end rot from destroying more of your crops than it has to.